About Our Markets

 Local Products from Four Counties

 The Saratoga Farmers’ Market Association runs local “producer-only” markets.
 This standard requires that vendors to grow or produce their goods in Saratoga, Schenectady, Rensselaer, or Washington counties and ensures that products are fresh and unique, not purchased for re-sale.
 In this way, sales provide economic, ecological, and social support to local communities.
-(The Board occasionally approves vendors from outside our core counties who bring products not readily available at the market.
-Our exceptions to this rule are fresh Long Island-caught fish at Saturday markets in Saratoga and mushrooms grown in Ghent in Columbia County.)
+(The Board occasionally approves vendors from outside our core counties who bring products not readily available at the market.)

 Discover Something New